Genome Editing of Human Primary T Cells Using CRISPR-Cas9

 - Document # 27155

 The mechanism of CRISPR-Cas9 genome editing is shown in Figure 1.
-Briefly, Cas9 endonuclease is targeted to the desired genomic locus through complementary base pairing of the associated CRISPR RNA (crRNA) at a site 5’ to a protospacer adjacent motif (PAM) sequence (NGG for Streptococcus pyogenes Cas9).
+The CRISPR-Cas9 system is composed of two key components: a guide RNA (gRNA) and a CRISPR-associated endonuclease (Cas) protein.
+Briefly, Cas9 endonuclease is targeted to the desired genomic locus through complementary base pairing of the associated single guide RNA (sgRNA) or CRISPR RNA (crRNA) at a site 5’ to a protospacer adjacent motif (PAM) sequence (NGG for Streptococcus pyogenes Cas9).
 The crRNA partners with a trans-acting CRISPR RNA (tracrRNA), which acts as a scaffold for the interaction with Cas9, to form the guide RNA (gRNA).
 Once complexed with the gRNA, Cas9 is targeted to the desired genomic locus and will generate a DNA break 3 to 4 bases upstream of the PAM sequence.
 Endogenous DNA repair systems then function to repair the DNA break.
 Non-homologous end joining (NHEJ) mediates direct ligation of the broken DNA molecule, and due to the error-prone nature of NHEJ, this can result in the formation of insertion or deletion (INDEL) mutations.
-If a donor DNA sequence template is provided, knock-in of precise DNA sequences can be accomplished through the homology-directed repair (HDR) pathway (Figure 1).
+If a donor DNA sequence template is provided, knock-in of precise DNA sequences can be accomplished through the homology-directed repair (HDR) pathway (Figure 2).

 The RNP complex (Cas9 partnered with gRNA) orientation with respect to target and PAM sites.
 Cas9 generates a DNA break 3 - 4 bp upstream of the PAM sequence, triggering endogenous DNA repair pathways.
 This can result in the formation of INDELs if repair occurs via the NHEJ pathway or knock-in of precise sequence changes via the HDR pathway, if template DNA is included in experimental design.